Pellet stoves are the cleanest solid fuel, residential heating appliance. (US Department of Energy)

 - Old-school crackling wood stoves.
 They create a homely and comfy home.

 - New environmentally-friendly heating.
 Pellets introduce high energy efficiency, low emissions to the equation.
 On top of that, pellets are considered carbon-neutral and thus pretty much the most eco-friendly fuel you can feed into a stove.

-In order for everybody to have the ability to use eco-friendly pellets to heat up their home, we have prepared a list of the best pellet stoves you can buy in 2020.
 Before you check them out, it makes sense to educate yourself a bit about the benchmark specifications and basic metrics to look for when choosing the best pellet stove for your house.

 The following specs are in accordance with the DOE recommendations for pellet stoves.

 How To Choose The Right Pellet Stove (3 Point Buying Guide)

 Not everybody among us knows the ins and outs of pellet stoves.
 That’s why we have created a quick pellet stove buying guide.

 We quickly cover the 3 primary specifications.
 These are: